Fyodor Tyutchev: Biography

 Tyutchev loved to travel, often volunteering for diplomatic courier missions as a way of combining business with pleasure.
 One of his lengthiest and most significant missions was to newly independent Greece in the autumn of 1833.
 During his years abroad there were visits home on leave, and after settling in Russia in 1844, he would sometimes spend short periods on the family estate at Ovstug.
 Tours undertaken in a private capacity took him to many parts of continental Europe, including Italy, France, Germany, Austria and Switzerland.
 He was particularly drawn to the Swiss lakes and mountains.
 Many of his best poems were inspired by such journeys.

 As a poet, Tyutchev was little known during his lifetime.
 His 400 or so short poems were the only pieces he ever wrote in Russian.
 Tyutchev regarded his poems as bagatelles, not worthy of publication.
-He generally did not care to write them down and, if he did, he would often lose papers they were scribbled upon.
+He generally did not care to write them down and, if he did, he would often lose the papers they were scribbled upon.
 Nikolay Nekrasov, when listing Russian poets in 1850, praised Tyutchev as one of the most talented among "minor poets".
 It was only in 1854 that his first volume of verse was printed, which was prepared by Ivan Turgenev and others without any help from the author.

 In 1850, he began an illicit affair with Elena Denisyeva, over twenty years his junior.
 She remained his mistress until her death from tuberculosis in 1864; they had three children.
 The affair produced a body of lyrics rightly considered among the finest love poems in the language.
 Permeated with a sublime feeling of subdued despair, the so-called "Denisyeva Cycle" has been variously described by critics as "a novel in verse", "a human document, shattering in the force of its emotion", and "a few songs without comparison in Russian, perhaps even in world poetry".
 One of the poems, Last Love, is often cited as emblematic of the whole cycle.